Proper Liquid Filtration for Professional Quality Cannabis Extracts and Oils

 Buchner filters have been commonly used to filter liquids in cannabis product manufacturing, but are no longer the standard for larger, high-quality operations.
 Large volume throughput works better with high-volume filter media cartridges and lenticular housings.

-Quality lab filtration processes that want the ability to scale up quickly use:
+Quality lab filtration processes that need to scale up quickly use:

 - Stainless Steel Lenticular Housings with stacked Disc Lenticular Cartridges